 Philanthropic contributions to The Consortium for Graduate Study in Management are an investment in the MBA diversity pipeline – a pipeline that is extremely fragile.
 African Americans, Hispanic Americans and Native Americans represent less than 10 percent of the population attending the top 50 full-time graduate business schools.

 With Your Support, We’ve Made a Difference

-Since our inception in 1966, we’ve contributed nearly $300 million in fellowship support, enabling us to introduce nearly 8,000 diverse MBAs to the global marketplace.
+Since our inception in 1966, we’ve contributed $390 million in fellowship support, enabling us to introduce more than 9,000 diverse MBAs to the global marketplace.

 Philanthropic contributions enable us to further advance our mission, along with our powerful network of member schools, corporate partners, students and alumni who provide access, opportunity and exposure to the best and brightest MBA candidates.
 Please consider making a donation now.
 Your donations:

 - Support our comprehensive Orientation Program & Career Forum.

 - Help provide full-tuition fellowships to Consortium members.

 We’ve made it easy, with several ways to support our mission.

 Consortium alumni, students, and friends express their support for our organization through gifts to the Annual Fund.
 We put these unrestricted contributions to use immediately to help execute a comprehensive Orientation Program & Career Forum, to support students, engage alumni, develop new programs, and enable the continuing evolution of our organization.
 We invite you to become a partner in creating a dynamic future for The Consortium by contributing to the Annual Fund.